Spanish galleon San José: Career

-San José was designed by Francisco Antonio Garrote and built by Pedro de Aróstegui at the shipyard in Mapil, Usurbil, Gipuzkoa, Spain.
+San José was designed by Francisco Antonio Garrote and built by Pedro de Aróstegui at the shipyard in Mapil, Usurbil, Gipuzkoa, in the Basque Country of Spain.
 Construction started in 1697 and ended in 1698.
-They built twin ships simultaneously and named them San José and San Joaquín.
+The shipyard built twin ships simultaneously for the Spanish Crown, naming them San José and San Joaquín.

 San José and San Joaquín were part of the Spanish treasure fleet during the War of the Spanish Succession, under General José Fernández de Santillán, the Count of Casa Alegre.
+The fleet was tasked with transporting precious metals and gemstones from Spain's American territories to the Iberian Peninsula to finance the Spanish Crown's war effort.

 On its final voyage, San José sailed as the flagship of a treasure fleet composed of three Spanish warships and 14 merchant vessels sailing from Portobelo, Panama, to Cartagena, Colombia.
+The Spanish vessels carried gold, silver, emeralds and jewelry collected from the Viceroyalty of Peru, including silver and gold mined at Potosí in present-day Bolivia.
 On 8 June 1708, the fleet encountered a British squadron near Barú, leading to a battle known as Wager's Action.
-During the battle, the powder magazines of San José detonated, destroying and sinking the ship with most of her crew and the gold, silver, emeralds and jewelry collected in the South American provinces to finance the Spanish king's war effort.
-Of the 600 men aboard, only 11 survived.
+During the battle, the powder magazines of San José detonated, destroying and sinking the Spanish warship along with the gold, silver, emeralds and jewelry intended for the Spanish king's treasury.
+Of the approximately 600 Spanish sailors and officers serving aboard under orders of the Spanish Crown, only 11 survived.
+The remaining crew perished in the service of Spain, and their remains are believed to lie with the wreck.